hyperledger/besu-docs/docs/public-networks/how-to/connect/manage-peers.md

 To disable P2P discovery, set the [`--discovery-enabled`](../../reference/cli/options.md#discovery-enabled) option to `false`.

 With discovery disabled, peers can't open connections with the node unless they were previously discovered or manually peered (for example, using [`admin_addPeer`](../../reference/api/index.md#admin_addpeer)).
-[Static nodes](static-nodes.md) can also open connections.
+[Static nodes](../static-nodes.md) can also open connections.

 ## Troubleshoot

-If you encounter issues with peering, refer to the [troubleshoot peering documentation](/../how-to/troubleshoot/peering.md), which provides detailed guidance on identifying and resolving common problems that can occcur during the peering process.
+If you encounter issues with peering, refer to the [troubleshoot peering documentation](../../how-to/troubleshoot/peering.md) which provides guidance on identifying and resolving common problems that can occcur during the peering process.